StackmateNetwork/stackmate.in/content/learn/_index.md

 ### A tool for social evolution

 We often find ourselves projecting hatred towards money.
 Poverty is often seen as a side-effect of it.
-However, it is not money, rather FIAT money, that has created this reputation. <b>Fiat is a fundamentally rigged system.</b> This means, the incentives of those who take part in this system are rooted from biased first principles.
+However, it is not money, rather FIAT money, that has created this reputation. <b>Fiat is a fundamentally rigged system.</b> This means, the incentives of those who take part in this system are rooted in biased first principles.

 <b>A bitcoin standard fundamentally changes economic incentives.</b> The debt based fiat economy is the cause of half the worlds problems today, where a few advance at the expense of the many.
 It is not the fault of any one single individual, rather from our collective acceptance of such a system that corrupts the incentives of man.